red5pro/streaming-android/README.md

 ## Requirements
 You will need a Red5 Pro server (either hosted or local) to connect the client.
 Also required is a Red5 Pro Mobile SDK License Key.
-If you already have a Red5 Pro account you can download the server and find your license key at [Accounts](https://account.red5pro.com).
+If you already have a Red5 Pro account, you can download the server and find your license key at [Accounts](https://account.red5pro.com).
 If not, you will need to sign up for a new account.

 ### Mobile SDK Setup
 * Copy your key into the `<license_key>` property field of the `app/src/res/raw/test.xml` resource file.